82deutschmark/Spy-Story1/README.md

 - **API Enhancements**: Expand the game API for better interoperability between platforms
 - **State Management**: Refine the state machine for more complex branching narratives
 - **Error Recovery**: Improve error handling and recovery mechanisms in the game engine

+## Lessons Learned

+- **API Response Structure Consistency**:
+  - Always ensure the frontend expectations match the backend API response structure
+  - When debugging API interactions, check both the server-side response format and the client-side parsing logic
+  - The "reroll character" feature was breaking because the client code expected a nested structure (`data.character`) while the API returned a flat structure with character properties directly in the root object

 ## Credits